Firehole Lake Drive

 The first feature along the Firehole Lake Drive is the Firehole Spring, accessed from the first long pullout on the left side.

 A short way down the road is the next parking area on the left, this one for Surprise Pool.
 This pool was named because early visitors used to throw sand into the pool to cause “surprise boiling.”
 This action is damaging, and illegal today, so don’t try it.
 This pool has a much deeper blue color than most other pools.

 Great Fountain Geyser

 Just beyond Surprise Pool is the Great Fountain Geyser.
 The eruptions of this geyser average over 100 feet, with occasional super eruptions going over 200 feet.
 The interval between eruptions is 10-14 hours, so actually seeing this can be difficult to plan.
-However, once the eruption does start it typically last 45-60 minutes.
+However, once the eruption does start it typically lasts 45-60 minutes.
 The pool overflows and boils violently when an eruption is imminent.
-A picture of the cone area is to the right.
+A picture of the cone area is to the left.

 White Dome Geyser

 Further down the road, but easily visible from the Great Fountain Geyser, is the massive cone of White Dome Geyser.
 This enormous buildup shows that this geyser has been around for a long time, and it has nearly sealed itself closed.
 Eruptions are around 30 feet high, and usually last only a minute or so.
 They are normally frequent, every 15-30 minutes, but occasionally take much longer to recharge.

 The next feature along the road is the Pink Cone Geyser.
 This geyser erupts around 30 feet high, with a duration as short as 30 minutes and as long as 3 hours.
 The interval varies widely, but is usually at least 6 hours.
 Occasionally it can take as long as 20 hours to recharge, and historically it has been as long as 2 days.